TUMFTM/UrbanEV/README.md

 Please also check the associated article available in the World Electric Vehicle Journal:

 Adenaw, L.; Lienkamp, M. Multi-Criteria, Co-Evolutionary Charging Behavior: An Agent-Based Simulation of Urban Electromobility. *World Electr.
 Veh.
 J.* **2021**, *12*, 18. https://doi.org/10.3390/wevj12010018

+## Thesis

+This branch was used for the doctoral thesis of Lennart Adenaw